Review: Line Chronic 101 Skis · 2024

 4/5

 Jake Renner gave 4 of 5 stars.
 When it comes to performance, the Chronic 101 offers a dynamic and lively ride.
 The camber underfoot provides reliable edge hold and decent carving on firm snow, while the rocker in the tip and tail enhances maneuverability, flotation in powder, and forgiveness in variable conditions.
-101mm underfoot offers a touch more float than their little brother, the Chronic 94.
+Its 101mm underfoot offers a touch more float than its little brother, the Chronic 94.

 High Speed Stability